Steve Albert

-Steve Albert (born Stephen Aufrichtig in Brooklyn, New York; April 26, 1952) is a former American sportscaster.
+Steve Albert (born Stephen Aufrichtig on April 26, 1952, in Brooklyn, New York) is an American former sportscaster.
 He has served as a play-by-play announcer for the New Jersey Nets, New Orleans Hornets, Golden State Warriors, New York Mets, and Phoenix Suns as well as the Major Indoor Soccer League's New York Arrows.
 Albert ended his career as the television play-by-play announcer for the Phoenix Suns.
-He retired following the Suns' 2016-2017 season.
+He retired following the Suns' 2016–2017 season.